bibek22/blog/content/lazy-evaluation-in-python.md

     print(next)
 ```

 This gives a 'infinite' list of fibonacci numbers.
-But the problem is this essentially useless as it is.
+But the problem is this is essentially useless as it is.
 I'd like it to stop after the evaluation of each fibonacci number so that I can do some other complicated thing in some other
 function.
-The answer to this is lazy evaluation.
+The answer to this is **lazy evaluation**.
 Generating the next number only when we *need* it
 and yet maintaining this kind of loop structure.

 ### Prime Generator
-Let's do it the less efficient way first.
-We use the definition of prime.
-A number must have only
+Let's use the definition of prime.
+A number is prime if it has only
-$1$ and $n$ itself as a factor to be a prime.
-To that extent, we define a function that returns
+$1$ and $n$ itself as a factors.
+To that extent, we first define a function that returns
 factors:
 ```python3
 def fact(n):